mmguero/fastmac/README.md

 In your `fastmac` repo, edit the `script-{linux,mac}.sh` files to add configuration commands that you want run automatically when you create a new session.
 These are bash scripts that are run whenever a new session is created.

 Furthermore, any files that you add to your repo will be available in your sessions.
-So you can use this to any any data, scripts, information, etc that you want to have access to in your fastmac/linux sessions.
+So you can use this to include any data, scripts, information, etc that you want to have access to in your fastmac/linux sessions.

 ## Behind the scenes